CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 SQS FIFO will not work here as they cannot sustain thousands of messages per second.
 SNS cannot be used for data streaming.
 Lambda isn't meant to retain data.
 Kinesis is the right answer here, with providing a partition key in our message we can guarantee ordering for a specific sensor, even if our stream is sharded

+# BeanStalk
+When you create an AWS Elastic Beanstalk environment, you can specify an Amazon Machine Image (AMI) to use instead of the standard Elastic Beanstalk AMI included in your platform version.
+A custom AMI can improve provisioning times when instances are launched in your environment if you need to install a lot of software that isn't included in the standard AMIs.
+Read more here: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.customenv.html

+# MQ
+SNS, SQS and Kinesis are AWS' proprietary technologies and do not come with MQTT compatibility.
+Here the only possible answer is Amazon MQ

 # Q&A

 -  Lambda would time out after 15 minutes (2000*3=6000 seconds = 100 minutes).
 Glue is for performing ETL, but cannot run custom Python scripts.
 Kinesis Streams is for real time data (here we are in a batch setup), RDS could be used to run SQL queries on the data, but no Python script.
 The correct answer is EC2
 - Elastic Beanstalk cannot manage AWS Lambda functions, OpsWorks is for Chef / Puppet, and Trusted Advisor is to get recommendations regarding the 5 pillars of the well architected framework.
 - Kinesis cannot scale infinitely and we may have the same throughput issues.
 SNS won't keep our data if it cannot be delivered, and DAX is used for caching reads, not to help with writes.
 Here, using SQS as a middleware will help us sustain the write throughput during write peaks
+- CloudFront is not a good solution here as the content is highly dynamic, and CloudFront will cache things.
+Dynamic applications cannot be deployed to S3, and Route53 does not help in scaling your application.
+ASG is the correct answer here
+- Network Load Balancers expose a fixed IP to the public web, therefore allowing your application to be predictably reached using these IPs, while allowing you to scale your application behind the Network Load Balancer using an ASG.
+Application and Classic Load Balancers expose a fixed DNS (=URL).
+Finally, the ASG does not have a dynamic Elastic IPs attachment feature
+- Hosting the master pack into S3 will require an application code refactor.
+Upgrading the EC2 instances won't help save network cost and ELB does not have any caching capability.
+Here you need to create a CloudFront distribution to add a caching layer in front of your ELB.
+That caching layer will be very effective as the image pack is a static file, and tremendously save in network cost.
+- Adding Aurora Read Replicas would greatly increase the cost, switching to a Load Balancer would not improve the problems, and AWS Lambda has no native in memory caching capability.
+Here, using API Gateway Caching feature is the answer, as we can accept to serve stale data to our users
+- SQS will allow you to buffer the image compression requests and process them asynchronously.
+It also has a direct built-in mechanism for retries and scales seamlessly.
+To process these jobs, due to the unpredictable nature of their volume, and the desire to save on costs, Spot Instances are recommended.
+- Distributing the static content through S3 allows to offload most of the network usage to S3 and free up our applications running on ECS.
+EFS will not change anything as static content on EFS would still have to be distributed by our ECS instances
+- S3 does not work as overwrites are eventually consistent so the latest data will not always be read.
+Neptune is a graph database so it's not a good fit, ElastiCache could work but it's a better fit as a caching technology to enhance reads.
+Here, the best fit is RDS.
+- RDS Multi AZ helps with disaster recovery in case of an AZ failure.
+ElastiCache would definitely help with the read load, but would require a refactor of the application's core logic.
+DynamoDB with DAX would also probably help with the read load, but once again it would require a refactor of the application's core logic.
+Here, our only option to scale reads is to use RDS Read Replicas